 For those looking to get back to old-time basics, this book showcases methods used before the conveniences of freezers and canning.

-You’ll journey back in time to read about old techniques and traditions people used to preserve their food, and yet eat well year-around without having to rely on a nearby grocery store.
+You’ll journey back in time to read about old techniques and traditions people used to preserve their food, and yet eat well year-round without having to rely on a nearby grocery store.
 There is a nice guide in the appendix that shows the different methods that when applied correctly can safely preserve your foods.

 As a recognized name in canning, a book on preserving from Ball is kind of a sure bet.
 And this book doesn’t disappoint.